Kavanaugh nod touches off Supreme Court confirmation battle; Dems warn of 'deaths of countless women'

 WATCH: HEAVY LAW ENFORCEMENT PRESENCE AT SUPREME COURT AS PROTESTERS SPAR

-The mood outside the Supreme Court soured quickly Monday night, as protesters screamed and jostled in a markedly hostile atmosphere after Trump announced his selection.
+The mood outside the Supreme Court soured quickly throughout the evening, as protesters screamed and jostled in a markedly hostile atmosphere after Trump announced his selection.

 Kavanaugh, who is Catholic and formerly served as a law clerk for Kennedy, has long said he would broadly respect legal precedent, including Roe v.
 Wade.
 In his time in the Bush White House and his twelve-year stint on the influential D.C.
 Circuit Court of Appeals, Kavanaugh has variously alarmed both pro-life and pro-choice advocates.